tonybourke/Project-NERD/README.md

 The <ins>B</ins>ase <ins>A</ins>utomation <ins>S</ins>ystem for <ins>E</ins>engineers.
 The BASE Box.

-The BASE Box is just the basics: Linux, Python, and Code-Server.
-You can add anything on top of this of course, but it's good
+The BASE Box is just the basics: Linux, Python, Ansible, and Code Server.
+You can add anything on top of this of course, but it's a good starting point.

 [NERD Box: Network Automation with Ansible and containerlab](Autobox)